In this Article:

 Get your free targets to print at home!

 The Other “E” Word – The Engineer’s Report

 Now – does all this matter when you are shooting the gun?
-For most of us, that answer is ‘no’ – I am more interested in function over form.
+For most of us, the answer is ‘no’.
+I am more interested in function over form.
 I only mention this in order to give you, the reader, the fullest report I can.